jomyg/MariaDB-Master-Master-Replication/README.md

 ## Pre-Requests
 ```
 One Mysql client server : AWS linux Ec2
-Two DB servers named DB1 and DB2 for our Master-Master/Slave Replication with private IPs
+Two DB servers named DB1 and DB2 for our Master-Master Replication with private IPs
 ```

 ### Lets go to the deployment